Jerónimo Martins – Building a culture that drives growth

 Why this matters: The business case for Culture

 Jerónimo Martins has publicly stated that people are central to its strategy.
-The Group’s sustainability and annual reports consistently identify employee engagement, development and wellbeing as priorities.⁵ The work The Team undertook gave those commitments the strategic infrastructure they needed to translate into behavioural reality.
+The Group’s sustainability and annual reports consistently identify employee engagement, development and wellbeing as priorities.⁵ As a result, the work The Team undertook gave those commitments the strategic infrastructure they needed to translate into behavioural reality.

 Learning reinforced

 Every values and culture programme The Team undertakes adds to a body of knowledge about what works and what doesn’t.
-We have done similar projects for bp, NatWest Group, Azercell, AZCON, and Genius Sports, to name a few.
+For example, we have done similar projects for bp, NatWest Group, Azercell, AZCON, and Genius Sports, to name a few.

 - Values must emerge from truth, not aspiration.
-The most effective values frameworks are grounded in what already makes an organisation distinctive.
+After all, the most effective values frameworks reflect what already sets an organisation apart.
 They amplify and give language to existing strengths.

 - Behavioural translation is everything.
 A value without a behaviour is a belief without a standard.
-Every value must be expressed in terms of what it actually looks like in practice.
+Make every value tangible by defining the behaviours that bring it to life.

 - Embedding requires a system, not a campaign.
 A launch event creates awareness.
-A performance management framework creates change.
+And a performance management framework creates change.

 - Leadership is the medium through which values travel.
 The most important communications channel in any organisation is the manager-employee relationship.
-Leaders must be equipped and willing to model the values visibly.
+Leaders need the skills, support and commitment to model the values visibly.

 - Measurement creates accountability.
 Organisations that measure the impact of their values programmes take them more seriously.
-So do their employees.
+Likewise, so do their employees.

 For Jerónimo Martins, the result is a cultural platform that is measurably changing the way employees work, the way managers lead, and the way the organisation thinks about its own performance.
-That is the ambition every values programme should set for itself.
+Ultimately, that is the ambition every values programme should set for itself.